MHRA/products/infrastructure/docs/destroy-provision-aks.md

 # Destroy and provision Kubernetes cluster for development

-To reduce develoment cost every weekday night we destroy the kubernetes cluster and provision it again the next morning.
+To reduce development cost, every weekday night we destroy the kubernetes cluster and provision it again the next morning.

-The following instructions are divided in:
+The following instructions are divided into:

 - [Destroy cluster](#destroy-cluster)
 - [Provision cluster](#provision-cluster)